dcac/dcac.github.io/_posts/features/2021-03-23-cd-redmonds-top-5-theatre-experiences.md

 image: "cd-redmonds-top-5-theatre-experiences.jpg"
 author: christopherr
 stars:
-excerpt: "From theatres in Ottawa to Paris, see CD Redmond's list of what makes going to the movies magic"
+excerpt: "From theatres in Ottawa to Paris, see CD Redmond's list of what makes going to the movies magic."
 position:
 addressee: "Cinema Lovers"
 layout: feature